 From Madonna’s personal collection – one of the bustiers from her Blonde Ambition tour.

 Personal favourite – hounds tooth gimp suit

 THE BEADWORK!
 My god.

 I couldn’t help but be incredibly moved by the attention to detail.
 Most of the pieces displayed were couture and it was overwhelming being in a room filled with thousands and thousands of hours of such meticulous handiwork.
 Was definitely feeling inspired to get back to my sewing machine….

 Sign up for a bi-monthly dose of indispensable sewing inspiration and know-how sent straight to your inbox, and be the first to know about new patterns, sales and events.
-We'll also send you a free PDF of 33 beautiful jean pocket designs when you sign up!
+We'll also send you members-only access to our Sewing Resource Library, filled with free patterns, fitting ebooks and downloadable goodies!